tdiec00/Brew-Master-Index/README.md

 An example of the gist can be found here: [Secret Gist](https://gist.git.generalassemb.ly/SteveVW/6b49d9b08d1edcd203609d843eb8b97f)

-If you would like more feedback that the gist, instructors will be available to meet one on one.
+If you would like more feedback than the gist, instructors will be available to meet one on one.
 Please feel free to reach out and schedule a time with your squad leader.

 ### Incomplete Projects